 Each share in the name of the shareholder entitles such shareholder to one vote which may be exercised in person or by proxy at shareholders' meetings, including the Annual Stockholders' Meeting (ASM).
 The Company's disclosure on the agenda, date, time and place of the ASM meeting, and the deadlines for the submission and validation of proxies is submitted to the Securities and Exchange Commission (SEC) and the Philippine Dealing & Exchange Corp.
-(PDEX), as well as published in the Company's and PDEx's websites, more than one month prior to the ASM.
+(PDEx), as well as published in the Company's and PDEx's websites, more than one month prior to the ASM.
 Under its by-laws, the Company's ASM shall be held on the last Tuesday of May.
-However, in 2020, in view of the Covid-19 situation in the country, the Company postponed its 2020 ASM to June, 18, 2020 and did not hold a physical meeting.
-Instead, the Company conducted its first ASM by remote communication via livestreaming.
-The Company also adopted the alternative mode for the distribution of notices and Definitive Information Statement pursuant to SEC rules, and published the same on May 27 and 28, 2020.
+In 2021, in view of the COVID-19 situation in the country, the Company conducted its ASM by remote communication via livestreaming.
+The Company also adopted the alternative mode for the distribution of notices and Definitive Information Statement pursuant to SEC rules, and published the same on May 3 and 4, 2021.